Intune Configuration

 Therefore a service account is needed.
 The service account must be a member of one of the following roles:

-The service account can currently not use multi factor authentication.
-The service account does not need any write permissions.
+The service account can not use multi factor authentication.

 The service account must be created in Azure.
 It cannot be an account synchronized from a local Active Directory.